ArmandBernard/teaching-coding/Markdown/AdvancedMarkdown.md

 See [this page](https://www.markdownguide.org/extended-syntax/) for more information.

-To specifically see what GitHub supports, see [this spec](https://github.github.com/gfm/)
+To specifically see what flavour of Markdown GitHub supports, see [this spec](https://github.github.com/gfm/)

+GitHub also supports other extended markdown stuff like mathematical expressions, flowcharts and more.
+See their documentation page [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting).

 # Contents